ActiveDataBio/rsnippet/README.md

 <!--rsnippet-data-->
 ##Code Format
-Rsnippets are required to be written in R. They define a function called test which takes in three arrays, performs a statistical test, then returns an array of items for use by the ADBio program.
+Rsnippets are required to be written in R. They define a function named test which takes in three arrays, performs a statistical test, and then returns an array of items for use by the ADBio program.
+If the writer plans on using their Rsnippet with the ADBio program server, as opposed solely using their local machine, they are restricted to the Rpackages already used by the server.
 The format of data input is defined by the writer of the test, but all outputs must follow the same format.

 <!--rnsippet-file header-->
 ##Rsnippet File Header